ccyip/docker-taype/README.md

 1. The file `tutorial.tpc` is generated by the compiler, so you need to re-generate it if you have cleaned the project.
 The programs in this file are in administrative normal form (ANF), while the figure is not typeset in ANF for readability, as clarified in the paper.
-Besides, we have applied the optimization described in section 5, so it does not correspond to the figure exactly.
+Similarly, we have applied the optimization described in section 5, so it does not correspond to the figure exactly.
 That said, there are commandline options to disable optimization and print it in a more readable form; see [Understand the compilation